-$$t{\text{delay}} = 0.39 + 0.00174X \text{ seconds}$$ (1)
+$$t{\rm delay} = 0.39 + 0.00174X \text{ seconds} \tag{1}$$

-Note that there is no minimum integration time in the sense that the instrument would refuse to perform the exposure.
-But, the accuracy of the shutter (two plates) moving over the detector plane sets a limit to the meaningfulness of the integration times below around 1s.
+Tests during late 2016 indicated that for exposure times of 4ms then no light was arriving on the detectors, at least for CCD number 20.
+The accuracy of the shutter (two plates) moving over the detector plane sets a limit to the meaningfulness of the integration times below around 1s.
 The lower the integration time the less accurate it is.
+For detector 20 for this test the ratio of counts for 32ms compared with a 2056ms exposure was within 2 plus or minus 3 percent of the expected ratio of 1/64.25.
+Figure 14 shows how the counts changed with exposure time for detector 20.

 In case of doubts please get in touch with USD.

 The signs of the header keywords DET SHUT TMCLOS and DET SHUT TMOPEN record from which direction the shutter was opened.
 After the initialisation/reset of the shutter it is always the same blade that covers the mosaic, no matter what the previous state was.
 This blade is defined as BLADE 1 and the blade outside the aperture as BLADE 2.
 BLADE 1 is at the +x side of the instrument.
 For the first exposure in a new sequence, BLADE 1 will move outside the aperture and after the exposure time BLADE 2 will move into the aperture.
 For the next exposure BLADE 2 will uncover the aperture and BLADE 1 moves in again after the exposure is over.
-The sign of the header keywords are therefore related to the shutter motion in the following way: Blade $1 \rightarrow$ Blade 2 implies a positive value of DET.SHUT.TM keywords.
-Blade $2 \rightarrow$ Blade 1 implies a negative value of DET.SHUT.TM keywords.
+The sign of the header keywords are therefore related to the shutter motion in the following way: Blade 1 -> Blade 2 implies a positive value of DET.SHUT.TM keywords.
+Blade 2 -> Blade 1 implies a negative value of DET.SHUT.TM keywords.